LussacZheng/you-get.exe/README.md

 The following dependencies are required and must be installed separately.

 1. [Python 3.7](https://www.python.org/downloads/windows/)
    Accoprding to the README of PyInstaller, the supported Python version is 3.5-3.7 now (Feb.
 19th, 2020).
+To create a 32-bit executable, run PyInstaller under a 32-bit Python.

 2. PyInstaller
    ```shell